json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 > Some intents (e.g. `AnyOfIntent`) take `IEnumerable<ISchemaKeywordIntent[]>`.
 Note that this is a collection of intent arrays.
 In these cases, each array represents a separate subschema.
 >
 > The confusing bit is that these also have a `params` overload that appears to just take `ISchemaKeywordIntent[]`.
 However, it works the same as the non-`params` overload in that each array represents a subschema.
 {: .prompt-warning }

+#### Generic parameter support

+In order for an attribute to be applicable to a generic parameter (as mentioned [above](#schema-schemagen-best-practices)), your attribute will need to implement the `INestableAttribute` interface, which adds a `GenericParameter` property.

+> This property MUST default to -1.
+The index is zero-based, so a value of -1 indicates the root type.
+{: .prompt-warning }

 ### Refiners {#schema-schemagen-refiners}